-Fody friends, we have exciting news for you today... (some) cheeses are okay to eat while on the low FODMAP diet!
-Just because you suffer from IBS, doesn’t mean you have to miss out on the wonderful world of cheesy goodness!
+Fody friends, we have exciting news for you today.
+As it turns out, (some) cheeses are okay to eat while on the low FODMAP diet!

-Now that we’ve educated you on the technical nitty-gritty of IBS and lactose intolerance, it’s time we get to the good stuff!
+Now that we’ve educated you on the technical nitty-gritty of IBS and lactose intolerance, it’s time to get to the good stuff!

-Below is a list of the best cheese for IBS (up to 40 grams per serving).
-It is important to keep in mind that everyone’s intolerances are unique.
+Below is a list of the best cheeses for IBS (up to 40 grams per serving).
+It's important to keep in mind that everyone’s intolerances are unique.
 It’s always a good idea to keep tabs on your own body’s reactions to cheese, starting with small portions at a time just in case.
-To stay on the safe side, double-check the ingredient list for any additives, flavoring, or toppings that may not comply with low FODMAP guidelines.
+To stay on the safe side, double-check the ingredient list for any additives, flavorings, or toppings that may not comply with low FODMAP guidelines.
 This list is not recommended for those with strict lactose intolerance.
 It is, however, a handy visual guide for individuals on the low FODMAP diet!